Wilmer Flores Player Props: Giants vs. Dodgers

 Wilmer Flores At The Plate

-- Flores is batting .294 with two doubles, a home run and three walks.
+- Flores has two doubles, two home runs and three walks while batting .286.

-- Flores has had a base hit in four of seven games this season, and multiple hits once.
+- Flores has picked up a hit in five games this year (62.5%), including one multi-hit game.

+- He has gone deep in two of eight games played this year, and in 8.3% of his plate appearances.

+- In three games this season, Flores has picked up an RBI, with more than one RBI once.

-- Flores has driven in a run in two games this season, with multiple runs batted in once.
+- In five of eight games this season, he has scored, including multiple runs once.

-- He has scored at least one run four times this season (57.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.